Paul and Erlend Thorfinnsson: Family strife

-The Orkneyinga saga says that Paul and Erlend remained on friendly terms until their children grew to adulthood, after which the disputes between their sons led to a quarrel and open hostility between the brothers.
+The Orkneyinga saga says that Paul and Erlend (Erland) remained on friendly terms until their children grew to adulthood, after which the disputes between their sons led to a quarrel and open hostility between the brothers.
 As the disputes between the descendants of Paul and Erlend loomed large in the affairs of 12th century Orkney, the saga goes into some detail about their family relationships.

 Paul was married to an unnamed daughter of Norwegian earl Hakon Ivarsson and they had two sons and four daughters.
 Of these, Hakon Paulsson played the greatest part in later Orcadian events.
 Their other children were Thora, Brynjolf, Ingirid, Herbjorg and Ragnhild.

 Erlend married Thora, daughter of Sumarlidi Ospaksson.
 They had two sons and two daughters, while Erlend had a third, illegitimate daughter as well.
 Erland's daughter Gunnhild was married to Kol Kalison and Earl Rognvald Kali Kolsson was their son.
 The second daughter was called Cecilia and the natural daughter Jaddvor.
 Erlend's sons were Erling and Magnus who later appears in the saga as earl, martyr and saint.
 Magnus was "a quiet sort of man" but the troubles between the earls began with rivalry between Hakon Paulsson and Erling Erlendsson.
 Both are described as talented but also quarrelsome and arrogant.

 Hakon believed himself to be the most highly-born of the cousins and wanted to be seen as the foremost amongst his kin, but Erling was not one to back down.
 The fathers did their best to reach a settlement but it became clear that they were both favouring their own offspring, which resulted in hostility between them.
 Eventually the earldom was divided into two distinct territories, as it had been in the time of their father Thorfinn and uncle Brusi Sigurdsson.